Primum non nocere

 The experiment was simple: the subjects were instructed to comfort a troubled child that was sitting in a virtual room.
 Then, they could see themselves and listen to their own, warm, compassionate words from the child’s perspective.
-By participating in this simulation, they could offer themselves something they do not experience on daily basis because of their excessive criticism towards themselves.
-After the experiment, the clinicians agreed that VR experience allowed improving mental condition of four patients, and VR simulation interventions may have substantial clinical potential.
-Therefore, there’s a justified need for further development of this technology (Falconel et al.,2016).
+By participating in this simulation, they could offer themselves something they do not experience on a daily basis because of their excessive criticism towards themselves.
+After the experiment, the clinicians agreed that VR experience allowed improving the mental condition of four patients, and VR simulation interventions may have substantial clinical potential.
+Therefore, there’s a justified need for the further development of this technology (Falconel et al.,2016).

 Another groundbreaking program, possible by the VR experience, is the treatment of pain.

 The end of the 90s of the previous century brought us also another application called Virtual Reality Pain Reduction.
-It was intended to help victims of severe burns by reducing the sensation of pain that accompanied the treatment of wounds and appeared mainly during the routine hygiene actions.
-The fact is that pharmacological treatment of pain is sufficient only in a situation where patients can rest.
+It was intended to help victims of severe burns by reducing the sensation of pain that accompanied the treatment of wounds and appeared mainly during routine hygiene actions.
+The fact is that the pharmacological treatment of pain is sufficient only in a situation where patients can rest.
 During daily dressings change or wound cleaning, it did not work.
-The younger the patient were the more difficult the problem was..
-Therefore, during the treatment times, the sufferers could engage their senses (so in a broader context attention of the whole brain) in experiencing adventures simulated in the virtual world, which greatly decreased their experience of physical pain (Gromala, 2016).
+The younger the patient was the more difficult the problem was.
+Therefore, during the treatment times, the sufferers could engage their senses (so in broader context attention of the whole brain) in experiencing adventures simulated in the virtual world, which greatly decreased their experience of physical pain (Gromala, 2016).

 If VR can help us cope with physical pain and, when properly used, has a positive effect on our psyche, increasing our motion efficiency, it seems just a matter of time to develop more complex devices that will allow patients quicker and more pleasant recovery.
 An example of such a device is MindMotionPRO, which has been approved for use in European hospitals recently.
 Dedicated to stroke ridden patients, it enables a systematic and individualized training, without involving additional hospital staff.
 Moreover, it maintains motivation by gamification and varied levels of difficulty, and, it sends real time messages of the exercise accuracy.
 All of this for the quickest and most pleasant health regeneration of the patient.

 One should be aware that rehabilitation is not the only benefit of using VR technology.
 It occurs that VR simulations also contribute to the improvement and development of our brain capabilities There are already applications that, by immersing us in the virtual world, have the potential to train and improve the work of our brain: memory, concentration, and multitasking abilities.
 Such assumptions had the creators of Cerevrum.
-Certainly,with the passing of time, more specialized training application will appear that will be able to respond to the specific needs or social problems.
+Certainly, with the passing of time, more specialized training application will appear that will be able to respond to the specific needs or social problems.

 One should not forget that there is also a continuously growing group of applications for medical industry that have no therapeutic or rehabilitation purpose, but strictly training.